 Awareness is a network of people who have used mental health or addictions services, or identify with experiencing mental illness, substance use issues or distress.
-We meet monthly as a group, and hold smaller, working group meetings to undertake projects.
+We meet monthly as a group, and hold smaller, working group meetings to undertake projects to make a difference to mental health and addiction services and to wider society.
 Meetings are held on the second Monday of the month from 12.30pm and are a welcoming space open to anyone who identifies with having personal experience of mental illness or addictions.

 To ensure effective mental health and addictions services in Canterbury by supporting individuals to make a difference, and becoming a collective voice for change.